 Additionally, check out this article on how to adjust the devices on your Windows or Mac computer, especially when you are using a new microphone or headset and check out this article on sound and microphone tips for speakers.

 Sometimes the buttons and controls on the interface may look different on your computer than on the pictures described here or during your training.
 This may happen if your browser window is not maximised.

 To maximise your browser window, on the top part of your browser window click on the square icon if you are using a Windows computer, or the round green button if you are using a Mac computer:

 You can also stretch your browser window by dragging the sides out to best fit it to your screen.

 If the interface looks very small or too large, you can fix it by zooming in and out on the browser.
-You can do this by selecting the three dots on the upper part of Chrome, Firefox or Edge and click on - and + symbols to make the content smaller or larger:
+You can do this by selecting the three dots on the upper part of Google Chrome or Microsoft Edge and click on - and + symbols to make the content smaller or larger:

 If you notice exceptionally slow performance, close other applications and programs that use a lot of bandwidth, such as file-sharing applications (torrent, FileZilla...) and video apps (YouTube, Netflix, etc.).
 It is also a good idea to close applications that send you notifications, such as Microsoft Outlook or Calendar, to prevent pop-ups on your screen while you are interpreting.

 EXTRA TIP: to boost performance of your computer, shut it down regularly and let its battery drain out every once in a while.
 Run cleaning applications to give your computer a boost in performance by cleaning unnecessary files.
 Speaking of cleaning, it is also a good idea to clean your microphone and headphones or headset regularly using wet wipes and a soft brush as accumulated dust particles might affect sound quality.